Cyber & IP Europe

 Background

-The U.S. Transnational and High-Tech Crime Global Law Enforcement Network (GLEN) program is the result of a partnership between the U.S. Department of State Bureau of International Narcotics and Law Enforcement Affairs (DOS/INL) and the U.S. Department of Justice’s Computer Crime and Intellectual Property Section (DOJ/CCIPS) and Office of Overseas Prosecutorial Development, Assistance and Training (DOJ/OPDAT).
+The U.S. Transnational and High-Tech Crime Global Law Enforcement Network (GLEN) program is the result of a partnership between the U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs and the U.S. Department of Justice’s (DOJ) Computer Crime and Intellectual Property Section (CCIPS) and Office of Overseas Prosecutorial Development, Assistance and Training (OPDAT).

-The GLEN is a worldwide law enforcement network of International Computer Hacking and Intellectual Property (ICHIP) attorney advisors, computer forensic analysts (Global Cyber Forensics Advisors or GCFAs), and federal law enforcement agents who deliver technical assistance to foreign partners to combat intellectual property and cybercrime activity, as well as to assist in the collection and use of electronic evidence to combat all types of crime, including transnational organized crime (TOC).
+The GLEN is a worldwide law enforcement network of International Computer Hacking and Intellectual Property (ICHIP) attorney advisors, computer forensic analysts (Global Cyber Forensics Advisors or GCFAs), and federal law enforcement agents who together promote America first priorities by developing the ability of foreign law enforcement, prosecutorial, and judicial partners to combat intellectual property and cybercrime activity, as well as to assist in the collection and use of electronic evidence to combat all types of crime, including transnational organized crime.
+The ICHIPs also provides strategic guidance to key justice sector partners in the region to hold criminals fully accountable, particularly on those crimes with a U.S. nexus.
+The ICHIPs work closely with OPDAT and CCIPS headquarters staff and U.S. interagency partners to ensure lines of effort meet Departmental and U.S. Government objectives.

-Currently, ICHIPs are posted to regional positions in Africa (Dar es Salaam, Tanzania and Addis Ababa, Ethiopia), Asia (Hong Kong S.A.R.; Kuala Lumpur, Malaysia; and IPR-focused part-time support from DOJ/OIA Attaché in Bangkok, Thailand), Europe (Bucharest, Romania; Zagreb, Croatia; and The Hague, Netherlands), and Western Hemisphere (São Paulo, Brazil and Panama City, Panama).
+Currently, ICHIPs are posted to regional positions in Africa (Tanzania and Ethiopia), Asia (Hong Kong S.A.R.; Malaysia; and IPR-focused part-time support from the DOJ Attaché in Thailand), Europe (Romania; Croatia; and Netherlands), and Western Hemisphere (Brazil and Panama).
 Two subject-matter expert ICHIPs—the ICHIP for Global Internet Fraud and Public Health (IFPH) and the ICHIP for Global Dark Web and Cryptocurrency (DWC)—as well as DOJ computer forensic analysts and law enforcement officials with intellectual property and cybercrime expertise, also form part of the GLEN.

 IPR-Focused ICHIP

-ICHIP Bucharest supports partner nations throughout Europe (Central and Eastern Europe and Central Asia) by assessing their ability to enforce IPR; designing and implementing technical assistance to enforce IPR; assisting in developing or strengthening institutions dedicated to IPR enforcement; monitoring regional trends in IPR protection; and furnishing expert assistance in support of U.S. intellectual property (IP) in the region.
+ICHIP Bucharest supports the needs in partner nations throughout Europe (Central and Eastern Europe and Central Asia) by assessing their ability to combat criminal activity in violation of intellectual property rights (IPR); designing and implementing technical assistance designed to improve their ability to enforce IP crime; assisting in developing or strengthening institutions dedicated to IPR enforcement; monitoring regional trends in IPR protection; and furnishing expert assistance in support of U.S. intellectual property in the region.
 The ICHIP also assists foreign partners with IPR-related legislative drafting and preparing country submissions for the U.S. Trade Representative’s annual Special 301 Report.
-Finally, the ICHIP acts as a liaison between U.S. law enforcement partners in the region and rights-holders, whose support is critical for IPR investigations and prosecutions.
+Finally, the ICHIP acts as a liaison among foreign law enforcement partners, U.S. law enforcement, and American rightsholders, whose support is critical for IPR investigations and prosecutions that protect U.S. interests.

 Cyber-Focused ICHIPs

-ICHIP Hague and ICHIP Zagreb help foreign legal and law enforcement partners in Europe (Central and Eastern Europe and Central Asia) to combat transnational cybercrime and cyber-enabled crime by assessing their ability to detect, investigate, prosecute, and adjudicate cybercrime; providing technical assistance; assisting in developing or strengthening institutions dedicated to cybercrime enforcement; and monitoring regional cybercrime trends and providing expert assistance.
+ICHIP Hague and ICHIP Zagreb help to improve the ability of partners in Europe (Central and Eastern Europe and Central Asia) to combat transnational cybercrime and cyber-enabled crime by assessing the ability of law enforcement and prosecutorial and judicial authorities to detect, investigate, prosecute, and adjudicate cybercrime; providing technical assistance; assisting in developing or strengthening institutions dedicated to cybercrime enforcement; and monitoring regional cybercrime trends and providing expert assistance.
 They also review and comment on draft legislation that seeks to address cybercrime and related digital evidence issues.
-ICHIP Hague is also the Cybercrime Liaison Prosecutor at Eurojust, and in that capacity advances U.S. interests in multinational cybercrime investigations by leading coordination between U.S. DOJ prosecution teams and prosecution teams from other countries represented at Eurojust and Europol.
+ICHIP Hague is also the Cybercrime Liaison Prosecutor at Eurojust, and in that capacity advances U.S. interests in multinational cybercrime investigations and disruptions by leading coordination between U.S. DOJ prosecution teams and prosecution teams from other countries represented at Eurojust and Europol.

 - December 2024: ICHIP Hague assisted a U.S. DOJ prosecution team investigating the LockBit ransomware criminal organization with coordination with prosecution teams from multiple other countries.
 The coordination has spanned multiple years and resulted in the disruption of the organization’s infrastructure and the arrest and conviction of multiple individuals involved in the operation of the LockBit organization.